coetzeer/coetzeer/_posts/2018-02-02-so-you-want-to-build-a-nas.markdown

 Well, yes.
 I'd like to build a NAS.
 And like the intrepid hero entering the small and slightly frightening village of Spielburg in the 1989 Sierra game 'So you want to be a hero?', I am wondering around slightly aimlessly, talking to strangers, eating questionable fruit, and occasionally being killed by monsters (that list bit is an exaggeration - in real life one takes out insurance against monsters and hopes they never happen).

-{% include figure image_path="/assets/img/entroware.png" alt="Entroware - feel the awesomeness" class="image-small image-right" caption="This is a figure caption." %}
+{% include figure image_path="/assets/img/entroware.png" alt="This is what freedom loving looks like." class="image-small image-right" caption="Entroware - feel the awesomeness." %}

 But I am, right now genuinely lost.
 I have a lot of cheap kit.
 It does the job, but it's just riddled with disappointment.
 Every project I start gets bogged down in slowness or space constraints.
 So I need better kit.